When winter falls and the mercury drops, do the worms in your garden survive? The answer is: it depends.

 Earthworms can’t survive freezing temps, but…their eggs can!

-So, come winter, the earthworms in your garden and compost pile are likely going to perish.
+If you live in the coldest of climates, places where it freezes for many weeks at a time, the earthworms in your garden and compost pile are likely going to perish.
 Some worms burrow into the ground, surround themselves in slime and hibernate throughout the winter.
-However, if the temps get below freezing, you can say goodbye to your lovely wiggly friends!
+However, if the temps get below freezing for long enough, you can say goodbye to your lovely wiggly friends!

 However, earthworms lay eggs that are encased in small cocoons which protect them from the weather.
 When the weather warms up, little baby earthworms emerge from these eggs and repopulate your garden.